mthorley/device-management/tasmota-installation/DETA Outdoor Double Power Point 6294HA.md

 CurrentSet 37.5 ( powerset / voltageset ) * 1000
 </pre>

-Check the power factor is a close to 1.0 as possible.
+Check the power factor is as close to 1.0 as possible.